A geometric description of the Atiyah-Hirzebruch spectral sequence for B-bordism: The Postnikov tower of a homology theory

 Taking $X$ to be a point, this map is injective, i.e. one can detect the cobordism class of $M$ by its image.
 It would be nice if this was true for every space $X$.
-Unfortunately, this is not the case: \begin{cor} The map $\Omega_{*}^{SO}(X)\to H_{*}(X\times BSO)$ need not be injective.\end{cor} \begin{proof} Since we know that the Steenrod problem is not true, there is a space $X$ and an integer $n$ such that
+Unfortunately, this is not the case: \begin{corollary} The map $\Omega_{*}^{SO}(X)\to H_{*}(X\times BSO)$ need not be injective.\end{corollary} \begin{proof} Since we know that the answer to the Steenrod problem is negative, there is a space $X$ and an integer $n$ such that i.e. there is a strict inclusion.
+Let $[f:S^{n}\to X]$ be an element on the right side but not on the left side.
+Since the tangent bundle of a sphere is stably trivial, the map $S^{n}\to X\times BSO$ factors through $X\times*$, hence the image of $[S^{n}\to X]$ in $H_{*}(X\times BSO)$ is zero. \end{proof}